ekamdeepsing/Credit-Card-Powerbi-Dashboard/README.md

 ## 📌 Project Overview

-This project demonstrates end-to-end data analysis, including data modeling, DAX calculations, and interactive dashboard design.
-Also, this project presents an interactive **Power BI dashboard** designed to analyze credit card transaction data and uncover actionable insights related to customer behavior, revenue trends, and spending patterns.
+This project analyses a credit card transaction dataset containing 650,000+ transactions and $55M+ revenue to identify key customer segments, spending behaviour, and revenue drivers.
+The goal was to simulate a real-world business scenario where data is used to support decision-making, optimise customer targeting, and improve revenue performance.

 The dashboard enables stakeholders to quickly understand **key drivers of revenue**, identify high-value customer segments, and monitor transaction performance across multiple dimensions.